Magnus167/jarPhys/README.md

 The name itself is a coinage from the combination Tony Stark's **Jar**vice bot, and the **Phy**sics (the sad hell in which we are united).

 # **Installing and using the jarPhys-search**
+## Requirements
+If you have Python installed and have used it a few times before, or did [5CCP211C - Intro. to Numerical Modelling](https://keats.kcl.ac.uk/enrol/index.php?id=77693), and haven't deleted the installation, you can skip reading this part.
+1. Python 3.8 (or later) installed.
+You can download it from [python.org](https://www.python.org/downloads/)
+2. At least 1GB of storage on disk availabe.
+3. An active internet connection **during installation**.
 ## The Stand-Alone Installer

 The simplest way to install the application quickly is to run stand stand-alone installer.